sketchplugins/plugin-directory/README.md

 ## Sorted by last update (newest on top)

-- [Design Systems](https://github.com/Ashung/design-systems), by Ashung Hung: Help you find out popular design systems and download official Sketch UI kit.
+- [Sketch Copy Paste Layout Settings](https://github.com/francisvega/sketch-copy-paste-layout-settings), by Francis: Copy layout settings from one artboard and paste into multiples artboards.
 - [Automate Sketch](https://github.com/ashung/automate-sketch), by Ashung Hung: Make Sketch more efficient.
 A lot of useful plugins in one.
+- [Design Systems](https://github.com/Ashung/design-systems), by Ashung Hung: Help you find out popular design systems and download official Sketch UI kit.
 - [Fontily](https://github.com/partyka1/fontily), by partyka1: Sketch plugin for finding & replacing fonts for Sketch 3+
 - [Sketch Exchanger](https://github.com/littlebusters/sketch-exchanger), by littlebusters: Convert from Sketch to JSON w/assets and JSON w/assets to Sketch.
 - [IconFlower](https://medium.com/sketch-app-sources/sketch-app-plugin-iconflower-8fc84eef53d6), by Avadh: Arrange icons, images and shapes in Phyllotaxis ( leaf arrangement) patterns.
 Leaf arrangement pattern in a sunflower, for example.